datacommonsorg/docsite/custom_dc/custom_data.md

 San Jose, 2023,400, 400, 300, 50
 ```

 The _ENTITY_ is an existing property in the Data Commons knowledge graph that is used to describe an entity, most commonly a place.
 The best way to think of the entity type is as a key that could be used to join to other data sets.
-The column heading can be expressed as any existing place-related property; see [Place types](https://docs.datacommons.org/place_types.html) for a full list.
+The column heading can be expressed as any existing place-related property; see [Place types](../place_types.md) for a full list.
 You can also use `dcid` or its prefixes, `geoId`, `latLng`.
-If you use `dcId`, the value must be a resolved [DCID](https://docs.datacommons.org/glossary.html#dcid).
+If you use `dcId`, the value must be a resolved [DCID](../glossary.md#dcid).
 If you're not sure what to use, you can simply use the heading `name` or `place` and the importer will resolve it automatically.

 The _DATE_ is the date of the observation and should be in the format _YYYY_, _YYYY_-_MM_, or _YYYY_-_MM_-_DD_, with the corresponding heading, i.e. `year`, `month` or `date`.

-The _VARIABLE _should contain a metric [observation](https://docs.datacommons.org/glossary.html#observation) at a particular time.
+The _VARIABLE_ should contain a metric [observation](../glossary.md#observation) at a particular time.
 We recommend that you try to reuse existing statistical variables where feasible; use the main Data Commons [Statistical Variable Explorer](https://datacommons.org/tools/statvar) to find them.
 If there is no existing statistical variable you can use, name the heading with an illustrative name and the importer will create a new variable for you.

 The variable values must be numeric.
-Zeros and null values are accepted: zeros will be recorded and null values ignored
+Zeros and null values are accepted: zeros will be recorded and null values ignored.

 All headers must be in camelCase.